Miye Oni: London Lions (2022–2023)

 On November 16, 2022, Oni signed with London Lions of the British Basketball League.
 He became the 4th former NBA draft pick to sign with the Lions in 2022, joining Sam Dekker, Kosta Koufos, and Tomislav Zubčić.
 In their first season in the EuroCup, the Lions became the first British club in history to clinch a berth in the EuroCup Playoffs.

 Osceola Magic (2023–2024)

 On October 13, 2023, Oni signed with the Orlando Magic, but was waived five days later.
 On November 2, he joined the Osceola Magic.

 On September 6, 2024, Oni signed with the Memphis Grizzlies, but was waived on October 19.

-Joventut Badalona (2024–March 6, 2025)
+Joventut Badalona (2024–2025)

 On December 16, 2024, Oni signed with Joventut Badalona of the Liga ACB.

 On March 6, 2025, Oni reached an agreement with the club to conclude the contract for personal reasons.

-Criollos de Caguas (March 17, 2025-present)
+Criollos de Caguas (2025)

-On March 17, 2025, Oni made his debut with Criollos de Caguas in the BSN professional league in Puerto Rico.
+On 17 March, 2025, Oni made his debut with Criollos de Caguas in the Baloncesto Superior Nacional (BSN), the top professional league in Puerto Rico.
+On April 21, 2025, Oni had 33 points with 6 3PT, 7 rebounds, and 7 assists in a win.

-On April 21, 2025, Oni had 33 points with 6 3PT, 7 rebounds, 7 assists in a win.
+On 17 March, 2026, Oni was traded to the Indios de Mayagüez in exchange for Milton Doyle.